LisbonLisboaPortugal.com

 Uber, Bolt and ride hailing apps

 Uber and Bolt are an inexpensive way to travel around Lisbon.
-Their fares vary depending on demand, but a transfer to the centre of Lisbon typically costs around €7 and will always be cheaper than a taxi.
+Their fares vary depending on demand, but a transfer to the centre of Lisbon typically costs around €10 and will be about a third cheaper than a taxi.

 Lisbon airport Uber pick up sign